Tips / FAQS

 4. Does the treatment hurt?
 What is the difference between the “open” & “closed” system ?

 No. In fact many people report their colon hydrotherapy sessions as being both refreshing and relaxing.
 All new clients to colon hydrotherapy will be scheduled for the closed system.
 The closed system is administered by a skilled certified colon hydrotherapist who will be with you throughout the entire treatment.
-Please for a detailed explanation of the open and closed systems.
+Please see articles for a detailed explanation of the open and closed systems.

 5. How much of the intestines are actually cleansed during a colon hydrotherapy treatment?